nfqsolutions/pylm/docs/source/pipeline.rst

     .. figure:: _images/pipeline-tee.png
         :align: center

+	Example of two pipeline components fetching the output of a server.
+The default behavior of the que is to send the same data to both pipelines.

 .. only:: latex

     .. figure:: _images/pipeline-tee.pdf
         :align: center
         :scale: 60

+	Example of two pipeline components fetching the output of a server.
+The default behavior of the que is to send the same data to both pipelines.

 If you take a look at the full example (:ref:`pipeline-tee`), you can see that the Pipeline needs an extra argument, which is the name of the server or